 Biological samples are collected, processed and stored using a strict set of standard operating procedures (SOPs).
 For a copy of these SOP’s, click here.
 Values outside of parentheses indicate the # of tubes collected at each visit.
 Values in parentheses indicate the # of aliquots stored.

 Samples are stored at the John P. Hussman Institute for Human Genomics (HIHG) Biorepository at the University of Miami.
-These samples may be requested to support biomarker studies within the CReATe consortium and within the broader scientific community.
-The functionality to request biological samples from the repository is COMING SOON.
+These samples may be requested to support biomarker studies within the CReATe Consortium and within the broader scientific community.
+To request samples, please complete the 3 forms below and email them to CReATeBiorepository@miami.edu.

 Please note that the CReATe biological sample collection will also be registered with the NIH’s publically accessible Rare Diseases – Human Biorepository (RD-HUB).